rundsk/dsk/README.md

 # Architecture

 Architecture-wise DSK is split into a backend and frontend.
-The backend implemented in Go takes care of understanding the defintions tree and provides a REST API for frontends, usually implemented in JavaScript are pluggable.
+The backend implemented in Go takes care of understanding the defintions tree and provides a REST API for the frontend, usually implemented in JavaScript.

-The decoupled design allows you to create indvidually branded frontends, which are entirely free in their implementation, they must adher to only a minimal set of rules.
+Frontends are pluggable and the decoupled desing allows you to create indvidually branded frontends.
+These are entirely free in their implementation, they must adher to only a minimal set of rules.

-The frontend and backend and are compiled together into a single binary, making it usuable as a publicly hosted web application or a locally running design tool.
+The frontend and backend and are than later compiled together into a single binary, making it usuable as a publicly hosted web application or a locally running design tool.

 ## Building your own Frontend

-The following sections describe everything you need to build your own frontend and bundle it with the dsk binary.
-By default dsk uses the _default frontend_, which - for inspirational purposes - can be found in the `frontend` directory of this project.
+The following sections describe everything you need to know when building your own frontend and bundle it with the dsk binary.
+By default dsk uses a builtin minimal frontend.
+The default frontend is a good starting point when developing your own.
+It can be found in the `frontend` directory of this project.

 ### Available API Endpoints